-The EIS should provide information on water usage by the project, including the quality and quantity of all water supplied to, or captured at, the site.
-In particular, the proposed and optional sources of water supply should be described (e.g. bores, any surface storages such as dams and weirs, municipal water supply pipelines).
+The EIS should provide information on water usage and storage by the project, including the quality and quantity of all water supplied to, or captured at, the site.
+In particular, the proposed and optional sources of water supply should be described (e.g. bores, process water, any surface storages such as dams and weirs, municipal water supply pipelines).
+The quantity of water, by source, should be specified for both the construction and operational phases of the project.